Thigh Contusion (Quadriceps Contusion)

 • Pain at the time of injury

-• Restricted movement and inability to run properly
+• Restricted movement and difficulty running

-• Walking may be difficult
+• Walking may be painful

 • Rapid swelling